2018 - Ekphrastic Competition - Craven Arts Council, New Bern, NC

 In 2003 her figurative painting was juried into the Paradise City Arts Festival.
 Following that Randy traveled extensively in outdoor and indoor art shows from her new home in North Carolina to Pennsylvania, Georgia and Florida.

-Randy is presently a member of the Ciel Gallery Cooperative in Charlotte, North Carolina where she shows her work and partners with UMAR Arts Center in Charlotte, teaching art techniques to adults with developmental disabilities.
+Since 2008 Randy has partnered with UMAR Arts Center in Charlotte, teaching art techniques to adults with developmental disabilities. www.umarinfo.com